danrot/master-thesis/01_introduction.md

 ## Sulu Components
 This chapter will introduce the current situation of Sulu in more detail.
 Figure 1.1 presents the dependencies as a layer digram.
-On top is our CMF, which makes use of some components from the Symfony CMF.
+On top is our project, which makes use of some components from the Symfony CMF.
 The Symfony CMF, an open source project initiated by the swiss agency Liip[^9], depends on Symfony and PHPCR.
 PHPCR is just an interface for accessing a content repository.
 Sulu